aescolar/ext_NRF52_hw_models/docs/README.md

 **Models of some of the HW present in a NRF52xxx.**<br>
 Where relevant differences exist, these models try to align with a NRF52382.

-This repo contains both models of the NRF52 HW as well as a replacement nRFx HAL.<br>
+This repo models the nRF peripheral by implementing of the nrfx HAL functions.
-This replacement HAL is a modified version of the real nRFx to be used with these models.
+Therefore, any code using this these HAL functions should work without needing futher changes.
+This includes Zephyr SW.
-With it, the Zephyr SW should work without needing further changes.
+The user of the HW models must provide the path to a nrfx checkout of version 2.3.0 or later.
+This is done by setting the environment variable NRFX_BASE.
 See the [nrfx/hal/README.md](../src/nrfx/hal/README.md) for more details.

 This models can be used directly with